Galois representations with large image in the global Langlands correspondence: Study of the images I: -valued representations

 The proof of this theorem follows the structure of \cite{Di02}, \cite{DV04}, \cite{DV08} and \cite{DZ20}.
 Then, as in loc. cit., the proof of Theorem \ref{Prin} is done by considering the possible images of $\overline{\rho}_{\pi,\ell}$ given by the maximal subgroups of $\Omega_p(\F_\ell)$.

-One of the reasons why proving the large image conjecture looks much more complicated for arbitrary $n$ than for $n=p$ is because whereas the classification of the maximal subgroups of $\Omega_n(\F_\ell)$ and $\Sp_n(\F_\ell)$ appears very complicated to us for arbitrary $n$, due to the large number of Lie type groups that appear in it, when $n=p$, it turns out that the maximal subgroups of Lie type of $\Omega_p(\F_\ell)$ can be very cleanly classified into a few classes as we will explain now.
+One of the reasons why proving the large image conjecture looks very difficult for an arbitrary $n$, is because the classification of the maximal subgroups of $\Omega_n(\F_\ell)$ and $\Sp_n(\F_\ell)$ is very complicated due to the large number of Lie type groups that appear in it.
+However, when $n=p$, it turns out that the maximal subgroups of Lie type of $\Omega_p(\F_\ell)$ can be very cleanly classified into a few classes as we will explain now.

 Let $p$ and $\ell$ be two odd primes.
 In \cite{As84} (see also \cite{BHRD13} and \cite{KL90}), Aschbacher proved that if $G$ is a maximal subgroup of $\Omega_p(\F_\ell)$ then one of the following holds: \begin{enumerate} \item $G$ is a reducible group; \item $G \cong 2^{p-1}.
 A_p$, if $\ell \equiv \pm 3 \mod 8$; \item $G \cong 2^{p-1}.
 S_p$, if $\ell \equiv \pm 1 \mod 8$; or \item $G$ is of class $\mathcal{S}$. \end{enumerate} The subgroups in cases i, ii and iii of Aschbacher's classification above (called of \emph{geometric type}) are well described across all dimensions.
 In fact, a much more general result, giving a description of the maximal subgroups of geometric type of all the finite classical groups, was proven by Aschbacher in \cite{As84}.
 In contrast, the subgroups of class $\mathcal{S}$ are not susceptible to a uniform description across all dimensions.
 However, we can obtain a partial description of these subgroups when the dimension is a prime number.